Private FSH Blood Test (Follicle-Stimulating Hormone)

 3. Attend your appointment

-A trained Health Assessment Specialist will carry out your test in around 20-30 minutes.
+A trained Health Assessment Specialist will carry out your check.
+The full assessment typically takes 20-30 minutes.

 Private health checks for complete peace of mind